 \section{Introduction}

 }

 \IEEEPARstart{P}{apers} utilizing CNNs are published on a daily basis.
 An essential aspect of all these publications is to communicate the used or developed network architecture.
-Accordingly, rising numbers of architecture visualizations can be observed from year to year (see \autoref{fig:trend}).
-To create such figures, authors, which often lack visualization expertise, mostly use handcrafted visualizations.
-As a consequence, generating visualizations takes significant time, and authors often employ sub-optimal visual encodings, that are sometimes even inaccurate or erroneous.
+Accordingly, a rising number of architecture visualizations can be observed from year to year (see \autoref{fig:trend}).
+Authors, who often may lack visualization expertise, mostly use handcrafted, non-standardized visualizations.
+As a consequence, generating visualizations takes significant time, and authors often employ suboptimal visual encodings that are sometimes even inaccurate or erroneous.

-We argue, as backed by our expert questionnaire (see~\autoref{sec:evaluation}), that the time invested into sub-optimal visualizations would be better used to improve training results.
-Nevertheless, despite reluctance, nowadays this time is spent since conveying architectures through abstract visualizations is considered of great importance.
+We argue, as backed by our expert questionnaire (see~\autoref{sec:evaluation}), that the time invested in suboptimal visualizations would be better used to improve training results.
+Nevertheless, such abstract visualizations are generally considered to be of great importance.
 Therefore, automated approaches that obey to a common visual grammar are required.
-Ideally, such a visual grammar must be informed by three factors, current practice, expert demands, and visualization expertise.
+We argue that, ideally, such a visual grammar should be informed by three factors: current practice, expert demands, and visualization expertise.
 Accordingly, we have analyzed properties of existing architecture visualizations, which we scraped from all ICCV and CVPR papers published between 2013 and 2019 -- which led to a pool of 751 such visualizations.
-As ICCV and CVPR are prime conferences on machine learning for vision related tasks, these conferences well reflect the great need for such automated visualization approaches.
-Additionally, we contacted authors of highly cited papers using architecture visualizations, in order to assess their demands.
+ICCV and CVPR are prime conferences on machine learning for vision-related tasks and, thus, reflect the great need for such automated visualization approaches.
+Additionally, we contacted authors of highly cited papers encompassing architecture visualizations, in order to assess their demands.
 Last but not least, we brought in established rules from the data visualization literature to inform our visual grammar.
-Thus, we are able to propose the first method to automatically generate abstract, publication-ready visualizations of complex, modern CNN architectures, obeying a unified visual grammar, which we refer to as~\netvis.
+Based on this, we propose the first method to automatically generate abstract, publication-tailored visualizations of complex, modern CNN architectures, obeying a unified visual grammar, which we refer to as~\netvis.
 To this end, we make the following three main contributions: